apache/flink/docs/dev/table_api.md

   </tbody>
 </table>

-For SQL queries on streaming tables, the `time_attr` argument of the group window function must be one of the `rowtime()` or `proctime()` time-indicators, which distinguish between event or processing time, respectively.
-For SQL on batch tables, the `time_attr` argument of the group window function must be an attribute of type `TIMESTAMP`.
+For SQL queries on streaming tables, the `time_attr` argument of the window function must be one of the `rowtime()` or `proctime()` time-indicators, which distinguish between event or processing time, respectively.
+For SQL on batch tables, the `time_attr` argument of the window function must be an attribute of type `TIMESTAMP`.

-#### Selecting Group Window Start and End Timestamps
+#### Selecting Window Start and End Timestamps

-The start and end timestamps of group windows can be selected with the following auxiliary functions:
+The start and end timestamps of windows can be selected with the following auxiliary functions:

 <table class="table table-bordered">
   <thead>